flavorly/vanilla-components/packages/documentation/src/guide/components/datatable.md

 # Datatable

-One of the most valued components of Vanilla Components, Datatables to display your bulk resources, perform actions filter results, search & many more features, everything perfectly designed with Tailwind CSS.
+One of the most valued components of Vanilla Components, Datatables to display your bulk resources, perform actions filter results, search & many more features, everything is perfectly designed with Tailwind CSS.

-The datatable component includes a lot of features and we plan to include more with time without making it to complicated to keep it as much `vanilla` as possible :smile: . feel free to explore most of them but some highlights:
+The data table component includes a lot of features and we plan to include more with time without making it too complicated to keep it as much `vanilla` as possible :smile: . feel free to explore most of them but some highlights:

 - Data Fetched via Axios just provide an endpoint